Things are getting better, but we think they’re getting worse.

-Nearly eight in ten Americans, or 52% of those surveyed, believe the murder rate has risen since 2000, when in fact the rate has declined by 11%.
+Most Americans (52%) believe the murder rate has risen since 2000 and another 26% think it has stayed the same.
+In fact, the rate has declined by 11%.
 And many Americans also erroneously think that one in three people in jail or detention are immigrants, when actually, natural born citizens are more likely to be the ones who are jailed.

 Media overemphasis on murders or violence in major cities such as Chicago might lead to the skewing of the reality when it comes to actual murder rates.
 Chicago, for example, is ranked 34th – nowhere close to number one – in the nation in terms of the numbers of murders adjusted for population.

 NPR has looked into the reasons for this and essentially blames popular media for covering crime more frequently and in new ways.
 Plus, graphic and vivid Facebook Live videos and other video often show crimes happening whereas in the past, viewing such crimes was nearly impossible for the average person.

 Case in point: When it comes to immigrants and violence, several studies have shown that native-born Americans commit more crimes and are jailed more frequently than newcomers.
 That said, according to reports, it is possible that President Donald J. Trump’s early presidential focus on discussions of immigrants and violence have led to media coverage of his comments and thus skewed beliefs in conjecture rather than fact.

 “People are bad at generalizing from specific stories to society-wide trends,” adds Jackson.
 “Given the bias of media to promote sensational stories, most Americans see lots of reports about horrible events.
 People then assume those horrible events are common because they hear about them all the time. “